LostArtefacts/TRX/docs/trx/lua/reference/INPUT.md

   Parameters:
   - <a id="input.hold_off.role" name="input.hold_off.role"></a>**`role`** ([trx.input.Role](#input.Role)).
 The role to take.

+- <a id="input.is_reserved" name="input.is_reserved"></a>[lua]`trx.input.is_reserved()`
+  Whether the game has the keyboard and the pad rather than the player.

+  This is true while the console is open and while a rebind is reading input.
+  Every hardware read reports nothing then, so a script that would otherwise answer an empty keypad can tell the two apart.

+  Returns: boolean.
+Whether the game has the devices.

 - <a id="input.is_key_held" name="input.is_key_held"></a>[lua]`trx.input.is_key_held(key)`
   Whether a key is down right now.